 The fact is, distracted driving is a huge problem in our state and in our country, and texting is just part of it.
 Keeping your eyes on the road isn’t enough—distracting your mind while doing something as important as driving is a danger to you and everyone around you.
 It’s just not worth it.

-If you want more information, or if you’ve been involved in a car accident, contact Wettermark Keith today.
+If you want more information, or if you’ve been involved in a car accident, contact the car accident lawyers from Wettermark Keith today.